lead generation guide

 1. Leads

 Leads are any person or organization that has shown some level of interest in your product or service.
 The main goal of generating leads is to attract as many leads as possible irrespective of the level of interest.
 They are not ready to buy your product yet.
+One of the key challenges in lead generation is ensuring that these initial contacts are effectively nurtured to move them further down the sales funnel.

 2. Prospects